The Hamilton Radial Electric Railway (HRER)

 HRER #302 at West Hamilton station on the H&D in 1920.
 Built in 1897 by the Crossen Company as a combine, it was originally numbered HRER #30.
 It was renumbered #130 after the Cataract company took over the HRER, and was later renumbered #302 around 1910.
 From left to right, either Jim Jardine or Mr. Jennings coming down the steps, Stan Jones, unknown, David Searles, George Searles, Lizzie Prescott (Haye), three unknown, Flora Duffus (Huckstep), Mrs. Coope, unknown and Harry Filer.
 (Photo from West Hamilton, a Village and a Church.)

 HRER #303 at the H&D Dundas station.
-Built in 1897 by the Crossen Company as a combine, it was originally numbered HRER 35.
-It was renumbered 135 after the Cataract company took over the HRER, and was later renumbered 303 around 1910.
+The caption says this is around 1904, but the date should be later based on the car number.
+Built in 1897 by the Crossen Company as a combine, it was originally numbered HRER #35.
+It was renumbered #135 after the Cataract company took over the HRER, and was later renumbered #303 around 1910.
 It was scrapped in 1932.
-The earliest postmark found for this card is August 18, 1910.
-(From Vintage Postcards of Hamilton, used with permission)

 HRER #303, at the Hamilton Terminal Station circa 1920.
 (From the Richard Vincent collection, used with permission)